hail-is/hail/python/hail/docs/api.rst

 ==========

 This is the API documentation for ``Hail``, and provides detailed information on the Python programming interface.
-See the :ref:`sec-tutorial` for an introduction to using this API to analyze genetic data.
+See the :ref:`tutorial.ipynb` for an introduction to using this API to analyze genetic data.